nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 More consolidation through the use of NXsubentry classes should be considered in the future.

-    :ref:`NXem_ebsd`:
+    :ref:`NXem_ebsd`, :ref:`NXem_eds`, :ref:`NXem_eels`, :ref:`NXem_img`:
-        Application definition for collecting and indexing Kikuchi pattern into orientation maps for the two-dimensional, three- and four-dimensional case.
+        Base class providing concepts for specific data acquistion modes and associated analysis used in electron microscopy such as collecting and indexing Kikuchi pattern into orientation maps for the two-dimensional, three-, X-ray spectrscopy, different imaging modes, or electron energy loss spectroscopy (EELS).

-Several new base classes are used by this application definition.

-    :ref:`NXem_ebsd_conventions`:
-        A collection of reference frames and rotation conventions necessary to interpret the alignment and orientation data.

-    :ref:`NXem_ebsd_crystal_structure_model`:
-        A description of a crystalline phase/structure used for a forward simulation using kinetic or dynamic diffraction theory to generate simulated diffraction pattern against which measured pattern can be indexed.